 Depending on the extent of the surgery, it may be necessary to follow a special diet with medications and supplements to aid digestion.

-Side effects of surgery may include pain and tenderness in the area of the operation.
+Surgery’s side effects may include pain and tenderness in the area of the operation.

-The operation can also cause constipation or diarrhea, which usually goes away after a while.
+The operation can also cause constipation or diarrhea, which usually disappears.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the ability of cancer cells to grow and divide.